Altinn/altinn-authorization-utils/src/Altinn.Swashbuckle/README.md

 ## Contributing

-Contributions to Altinn.Urn are welcome!
+Contributions to Altinn.Swashbuckle are welcome!
 Feel free to open issues for bug reports, feature requests, or submit pull requests with improvements.

 ## License

-Altinn.Urn is licensed under the [MIT License](LICENSE).
+Altinn.Swashbuckle is licensed under the [MIT License](LICENSE).